dapr/proposals/20251022-S-placementV2.md

 - Targeted drain: after updating types [T...], drain only local actors of those types whose new owner is remote.
 Do not call a global “halt all”.
 - Per‑type versioning/readiness:
   - Track versionByType[T].
 No need for a global version.
-  - During initial dapr sidecar startup, the sidecar shouldn’t accept actor calls until it has a ring for every actor type it locally reports (its Entities).
+  - During initial dapr sidecar startup, the sidecar shouldn’t accept actor calls until it has a ring for every actor type it locally reports (its Actor_types).
   - After that, subsequent changes are per-type: only the affected types must pause, update, and resume.

 Sidecar Startup vs steady-state